ThomasMertes/seed7/src/read_me.txt

    started from scratch with 'make clean', 'make depend' and 'make'.

- --- When using bcc32 an error like
+ --- If you use bcc32 an error like

     Error E2194: Could not find file 'Studio\7.0\bin\bcc32.exe'